-While Traditional Stop Loss deductibles can range between $10,000 – $15,000, Benecaid takes a different approach, one that is inclusive to small and medium sized companies.
+While Traditional Stop Loss deductibles that can range between $10,000 to $15,000 have kept small businesses from benefiting from this type of insurance, Benecaid takes a different approach, one that is inclusive to small- and medium-sized companies.
 Benecaid provides proprietary “variable” Stop Loss levels, starting as low as $1,000 per certificate.

 Benecaid can help combine these savings with the unprecedented ability to customize health benefits, including the ability to specifically tailor coverage and exclusions for a wide variety of your clientele – something companies haven’t been able to do throughout the years with traditional insurance plans.